MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-focus-plan.md

 ### Lunchtime

-MyAnalytics considers the time from 11:00 AM to 2:00 PM as time for the midday meal.
-If you have auto-booking turned on, MyAnalytics tries to book any other time of day first.
+MyAnalytics considers the time from 12:00 AM to 1:00 PM as time for the midday meal.
+If you have automatic booking turned on, MyAnalytics tries to book any other time of day first.
 If it finds no other blocks of time available, it will then book focus time during the lunchtime period.

 ## Chats are muted during focus time